 Discussion and application of scientific research in the field of tourism, hospitality, and recreation.
 Procedure in research design, data collection, data analysis, data presentation, and data interpretation/utilization.

 RTM 693A.
 Supervised Internship I (2)

 Prerequisite: Instructor consent.
-First of 2 supervised internships requiring completion of 200 hours in an approved setting in recreational sport management or hospitality, travel and tourism.
+First of two supervised internships requiring completion of 200 hours in an approved setting in recreational sport management or hospitality, travel and tourism.
 The supervised internship is designed to provide a hands-on learning experience in management of recreational sport or tourism.
-The internship will be used as a basis for the culminating …
+The internship will be used as a basis for the culminating Graduate …

 RTM 693B.
 Supervised Internship II (3)